ElektraInitiative/libelektra/src/tools/rest-backend/README.md

 ## Introduction ##

 This document aims to provide information about Elektra's `rest-backend` feature. `rest-backend` offers a RESTful server to search, store and convert configuration snippets.
 It also offers authentication methods to restrict access to manipulative methods.
+A detailed description of the implemented API can be found in the [API description](/doc/api_blueprints/snippet-sharing.apib).

 The REST service operates on a at compile time defined repository (path).
 This path is not meant to be used in other tools or applications, as the service caches all data in-memory as well.
 Changes to the repository can therefore result in unexpected and undefined behavior.

 The reason why a special repository is used to store and retrieve entries is that opening the system to everyone by providing a public interface to the whole key database would result in a security leak.
 For a REST API with such an interface, another tool will be published.

+ The REST service will leave some space for configuration, as not every deployment will look the same.

 ## Compiling and Installation ##